-Car accidents and other motor vehicle accidents claim the lives of about 37,000 people annually in the nation.
-About 2.4 million others are injured in traffic accidents.
-In California, more than half of traffic fatalities occur in single-car accidents, with just 43% resulting from two-car crashes or multi-vehicle pile-ups.
+Motor vehicle accidents claim the lives of about 37,000 people annually.
+Additionally, 2.4 million are injured in traffic accidents.
+In California, more than half of traffic fatalities occur in single-car accidents.

-A serious car accident can be traumatic, and it may be difficult to know what to do after an injury.
+A serious car accident can be traumatic.
+It may be difficult to know what to do after an injury.
 However, the decisions you make in the moments, hours and days following a motor vehicle accident can have a lasting impact on both your health and your future financial stability.

 First Steps after a Car Accident

 Your first concern after a car accident should always be obtaining any necessary medical treatment.
-If you’re in doubt about whether or not you need medical care, it’s better to err on the side of caution and see a doctor.
-Some injuries are not immediately obvious, particularly since you may be in shock right after the accident and thus numb to some of the effects.
-Others, feel the effects of whiplash days following the accident.
+Some injuries are not immediately obvious.
+For instance, some feel the effects of whiplash days following the accident.

-In addition to protecting your health, seeking medical assistance promptly can also help protect your claim if you turn out to be seriously injured.
-If you don’t seek medical care for days or weeks after the crash, it can be difficult to prove that your injuries resulted from the accident.
+In addition to protecting your health, seeking medical assistance promptly can also help protect your claim.
+If you seek medical care immediately you will obtain medical records.
+Any kind of medical record can be proof and a progression record of your injury.

-Depending on the severity of your injuries and the circumstances surrounding your motor vehicle accident, you may be able to take additional steps to preserve your personal injury claim.
+Depending on your injuries and the circumstances surrounding your motor vehicle accident, you should try to take additional steps to preserve your injury claim.
 For instance:

 - Avoid making statements like, “I’m sorry!
 That was totally my fault!” at the scene of the accident—many people make this type of statement emotionally or to be reassuring, but it can come back to haunt you

 - Do not sign any written statements done by law enforcement